TimpaniniTiger/SimilartoGeneratorGawl/README.md

 # SimilartoGeneratorGawl

-Generator Gawl is semi-obscure 1998 scifi anime that I rather liked and I wondered if I could find an anime simialr to it.
+Generator Gawl is semi-obscure 1998 scifi anime that I rather liked; I wondered if I could find an anime similar to it.

 A while back someone dumped the MyAnimeList Database to Kaggle (https://www.kaggle.com/azathoth42/myanimelist), so I used that as my data source.